 Legal Separation in Arizona | Arizona Legal Separation

-Oftentimes clients will have questions regarding the difference between a divorce and a legal separation in Arizona and which option is best for their specific situation.
-For the most part, a divorce and a legal separation are similar; however they do have some distinct and unique differences that should be understood.
+Frequently clients will have questions regarding the difference between a divorce and a legal separation in Arizona and which option is best for their particular situation.
+For the most part, a divorce and a legal separation are similar; however, they do have some distinct and unique differences that should be understood.

 Regardless of which route you take, you should know that both a divorce and a legal separation will result in the division of all your debts and assets, the entry of child custody orders, the entry of child support orders, and may include an order for an award of alimony, if appropriate.

 It is also important to understand that if one party files for a legal separation and the other party files for divorce, the court is obligated to convert the legal separation case into a divorce case.

 A legal separation case is different from a divorce case because you are not considered to be a single person when you get a legal separation and you, therefore, cannot remarry.

 - Legal separation vs. divorce in Arizona

 - How to start a legal separation in Arizona